Updated: 3 days ago

 The key is to not layer on similarly dark artwork, but opt for a contrasting light color when choosing wall accessories.
 The artwork, which is lyrics from Fleetwood Mac’s “The Chain,” was made by yours truly on Photoshop and printed at my local printing press.
 Between the printing and frames, this was done for under $40.00!
 The boho-inspired abstract face painting I found months ago from Opalhouse for Target, but has unfortunately since been discontinued.
 You can find many similar prints or canvas paintings on Etsy.

-Since we have a small pedestal sink that doesn’t lend much space for soap dispensers or other items, this Pharmacy Mirror with a Black Metal Shelf by Threshold for Target, gave us the right amount of storage for a few plants and a soap dispenser.
+Since we have a small pedestal sink that doesn’t lend much space for soap dispensers or other items, this Pharmacy Mirror with a Black Metal Shelf, gave us the right amount of storage for a few plants and a soap dispenser.
 To piggy back off of the green life of the walls, it was important to bring in a lot of plants.
 A macrame plant hanger, which holds a lovely little succulent hangs in the corner of the room, brings interest down from the ceiling, another area that is also overlooked.
 For the window shade, I sourced a bamboo, woven wood shade to continue with the natural elements and to bring in more texture and light filtering shade.

 Since my color scheme went from grey on grey to green, black and natural tones, the brushed nickel faucet was no longer going to work.
 Instead of running out and buying a new matte black faucet, I pulled out my trusty Uber Matte Ink Tinta Spray (which I used for the Value Store Vase Makeover).